 A Local-to-Global webcast on lessons and threats from other countries regarding U.S. election security.
 Open to the public.

-Kristen Clarke, President and Executive Director, Lawyers’ Committee for Civil Rights Under Law
+David Brody, Counsel & Senior Fellow for Privacy and Technology, Lawyers' Committee for Civil Rights Under Law

 Camille François, Chief Innovation Officer, Graphika